rust-solman/devenye/README.md

 <h1 align="center">👋Hi, I'm Devenye Dunn</h1>

 <div align="center">
-  <strong>Senior Blockchain Developer</strong>
+  <strong>Senior Blockchain Engineer</strong>
 </div>
 <div align="left">
-Highly skilled blockchain engineer with rich practical experience in creating smart contracts, NFTs, and web3 projects.
-I have tackled numerous projects and intricate business challenges across different facets of blockchain.
-My expertise has played a pivotal role in the success of companies like Microsoft (Solana), Jungle Cat, Honey Finance, and more.
-A creative and enthusiastic self-learner with a wealth of experience in blockchain development.
+Highly proficient blockchain engineer with extensive hands-on experience in developing smart contracts, NFTs, and Web3 projects.
+I have successfully managed various projects and complex business obstacles within diverse areas of blockchain.
+My skillset has been instrumental in the achievements of firms such as Microsoft (Solana), Jungle Cat, Honey Finance, and others.
+I am a innovative and eager self-taught individual with a broad background in blockchain development.
 </div>

 <br />